-This one is going to be personal, if you want Fenrir no matter what then fight Rued head on but I wanted to see how far Oswald had come.
+This one is going to be personal.
+If you want Fenrir no matter what then fight Rued head on but I wanted to see how far Oswald had come.
 When you let him fight for himself, it is quite the storyline arc when Oswald beats Rued.

 i.
 Blood from a Stone: Trouble with Sigurd

-Sigurd wants to break an agreement with Geadric wants to get the Saga Stone from Lady Eadwyn instead.
+Sigurd wants to break an agreement with Geadric and get the Saga Stone from Lady Eadwyn instead.
 Going on the same mission, the trouble between the brothers is brewing, and you will get a couple of dialogue options.
 Pick wisely if you want to remain on solid grounds with Sigurd.

-- We have a pact with Geadric: you decide not to betray Geadric, but Basim interferes, which gives you the option to take a breath or hit Basim;
+- We have a pact with Geadric: You decide not to betray Geadric, but Basim interferes, which gives you the option to take a breath or hit Basim;

 - Sigurd, you are a coward: Call out Sigurd for breaking the agreement, but he will play the Jarl card!
 Basim interferes yet again.

 - Take a deep breath: Eivor explains to Basim that there may be other options.
 He asks Basim if he knows where the stone is, then why doesn’t he get it.
 This will give you the option to punch Sigurd;